lekoOwO/MoreStickersConverter/README.md

 * You can bundle your reverse proxy (Nginx/Caddy/etc.)
 * It makes HTTPS setup easier for clients like Discord

+You can build the image locally or use the prebuilt image from `ghcr.io/lekoowo/morestickersconverter:develop`

 ---

 ## ▶️ How to Use